ritawatson [at] aol.com

 The TACT® Strategies: Designer of The TACT® Strategies, she has taught decision-making and coping skills to men and women in business in high stress positions.
 These are discussed more fully in two of her books: Sisterhood Betrayed and The Art of Decision-Making.

 Consortium of Harvard teaching hospitals: Ms. Watson was the Director of Communications and manager of the Annual Briefing event from December 2002 to August 2006 for CIMIT, Center for the Integration of Medicine and Innovative Technologies.
-CIMIT is a multidisciplinary collaborative of leading Harvard teaching hospitals with industry and government, where she set up the first media office that resulted in national coverage.
+CIMIT is a multidisciplinary collaborative of leading Harvard teaching hospitals with industry and government, where she set up the first media office that resulted in national coverage including the New Yorker magazine.

 The group focused on biodefense, nanotechnology, neurotechnology, simulation, and tissue engineering.
-Through this group she handled press relations for a Biodefense Initiative with Mass General Hospital physicians and the State Department.
+Through this group she handled press relations for a Biodefense Initiative with Mass General Hospital physicians, the State Department, and the Department of Defense.

 Senior editor, Epilepsy.com: